Cost to Replace Roof Tiles

 What's Involved in Replacing Roof Tiles?

-The method needed can vary depending on the extent of the job, the type of property, and the roof tiles used:
+Let's take a look at what replacing roof tiles involves.
+This method can vary depending on the extent of the job, the type of property, and the roof tiles used:

-- Removing Old Roof Tiles - To take the old roof tiles off, the roofer will lift the tiles that overlap the ones being replaced (two pieces of timber can be used to hold these shingles up).
-They'll then use a brick trowel to pull up the tile that needs to be removed over the baton beneath, then slide it down and out to remove it.
+To take the old roof tiles off, the roofer will lift the tiles that overlap the ones being replaced (two pieces of timber can be used to hold these tiles up).
+They'll then use a brick trowel to pull up the tile that needs to be removed over the batten beneath, then slide it down and out to remove it.

-- Finishing Up - After this, the scaffolding contractor will take down the scaffolding equipment, and the roofer will tidy up, disposing of the old tiles in the process.
+Once the roof tiles are safely in place, the scaffolding contractor will take down the scaffolding equipment.
+The roofer will then tidy up, disposing of the old tiles in the process.

 A little portion of my wall had efflorescence.
 I found the water was coming through the roof tiles, which I got fixed.
 I would like to know how I can fix the affected area now.
 Will just cleaning and filling the damaged area and repainting do the job?